-This enthusiasm for apprenticeships grew significantly last year with several firms launching their own formal schemes, including Shoosmiths and Thomas Eggar – the latest firms to launch an apprenticeship program for school leavers.
+This enthusiasm for apprenticeships grew significantly in 2013 with several firms launching their own formal schemes, including Shoosmiths and Thomas Eggar – the latest firms to launch an apprenticeship program for school leavers.
 Not only did the new Higher Apprenticeships in Legal Services launch in March, which is equivalent to the first year of a degree, but the government also announced that it may be possible to enrol on apprenticeships equivalent to bachelors and masters degrees as early as this year.
 So what do these legal apprenticeships involve and why are they on the rise?

 A legal apprenticeship is quite simply an alternative to the traditional law degree.
 As a legal apprentice, you can receive professional training with a law firm or in-house legal department whilst earning a salary.
 These apprenticeships offer a number of different training opportunities from various providers for existing and new members of staff.
 They offer a combination of on-the-job training and nationally recognised qualifications.
 Within the legal sector, they are available in legal administration and legal services.

 In most cases, an apprentice will join a law firm straight from school to work in a role similar to that of a paralegal.
 Most of these apprentices will also receive on-the-job training that directs them towards a formal qualification, for example as a legal executive through the Chartered Institute of Legal Executives (CILEx).
 Various schemes have been launched over the past few years including a scheme by the Co-op, an early adopter of the ABS model, who has announced that it will create 3,000 new jobs in the legal services sector, many of which will be apprenticeships.
 Clearly the emphasis here is on helping school leavers get into work, combined with training them and giving them essential skills needed in order to progress further up the career ladder.